awslabs/containers-cost-allocation-dashboard/README.md

 High-level logic:

 1. The CronJob runs daily and collects cost allocation data from Kubecost.<br />
-It runs the [Allocation API on-demand query](https://docs.kubecost.com/apis/apis/allocation#querying-on-demand-experimental) to retrieve the cost allocation data.<br />
+It runs the [Allocation API on-demand query (experimental)](https://docs.kubecost.com/apis/apis/allocation#querying-on-demand-experimental) to retrieve the cost allocation data.<br />
 It always collects the data between 72 hours ago 00:00:00 and 48 hours ago 00:00:00.<br />
 2. Once data is collected, it's then converted to a CSV, compressed it and uploaded to an S3 bucket of your choice.
 This is when the CronJob finishes<br />
 3. The data is made available in Athena using Glue.
 In addition, a Glue Crawler runs daily, 1 hour after the CronJob started, to create partitions